-This topic describes how to change the storage type of an ApsaraDB RDS for MySQL instance from local SSD to Enterprise SSD (ESSD) or general ESSD in the ApsaraDB RDS console.
+This topic describes how to change the storage type of an ApsaraDB RDS for MySQL instance from Premium Local SSD to Enterprise SSD (ESSD) or Premium ESSD in the ApsaraDB RDS console.

 Prerequisites

 The minor engine version of the RDS instance is 20201031 or later.
-For more information about how to update the minor engine version of an RDS instance, see Update the minor engine version.
+You can update the minor engine version of your instance.

-No read-only RDS instances or disaster recovery instances are attached to the primary RDS instance.
+No read-only instances or disaster recovery instances are attached to the primary RDS instance.

-The Transparent Data Encryption (TDE) or SSL encryption feature is disabled for the RDS instance.
+The automatic performance scaling, database proxy, Transparent Data Encryption (TDE), and SSL encryption features are disabled for the RDS instance.

 The network type of the RDS instance is VPC and the RDS instance does not have a classic network endpoint.